 - UJEMI+ - original research articles describing projects with clear findings (refereed).
 These papers are peer reviewed by subject matter experts.

-- UJEMI-PEARLS - short educational reviews written by undergraduate students on topics relevant to microbiology and immunology.
+- UJEMI-Perspectives - short educational opinion pieces written by undergraduate students on topics relevant to microbiology and immunology.
 These papers are reviewed by a contributing editor.
+(Formally called UJEMI Pearls)

 - UJEMI-methods - papers or videos explaining the theory, application, timeline, troubleshooting steps for techniques relevant to work in a molecular biology, microbiology, biochemistry, immunology laboratory.